|

 This chemical is found in many unsuspecting places, including your furniture!

-Here is a list of some common places you will find formaldehyde:
+Common places you will find formaldehyde:

 • Building materials